ayguno/ssGSEA_taskforce/README.md

 ssGSEA Taskforce currently supports the gct 1.2 input file format.
 You will be required to convert your gene expression data set into this format, which is straightforward.

-Here is an intuitive example how an example file looks like:
+Here is an intuitive example how a gct 1.2 file looks like:

 <p align="center">
 <img src="Figures/Capture14.JPG" width="600">